 African-American

-International Civil Rights Walk Of Fame and received a special citation from the New York Drama Critics Circle Awards.
+Lena’s legacy was further honored through her induction into the Martin Luther King Jr. International Civil Rights Walk of Fame and a special citation from the New York Drama Critics Circle Awards for her contributions to the arts and civil rights.

 ClassicalNaturalistic